RESOStandards/transport/proposals/rcp-035-single-feeds.md

 The goal of this proposal is to provide a mechanism so that each Data Consumer only needs a single set of credentials for a given MLS, while giving enough information for the Data Consumer to respect all data licensing requirements.

-This will be done by the creation of the `FeedTypes` field of type Open Mutli Enum String on all data resources and the `Fields` metadata resource.
-The purpose of this field will be to communicate which feed a given record or field is part of.
+This will be done by the creation of the `FeedTypes` field of type Open Mutli Enum String on all data resources and the `Field` metadata resource and the creation of the `FeedRules` field of type Collection(ComplexType) on all data resources.
+The purpose of these fields will be to communicate which feed a given record or field is part of, and when it may be used.

 <br /><br />

 # Section 2: Specification

-The proposal is to add a field `FeedTypes` of type Open Mutli Enum String to all data resources and the `Fields` metadata resource.
+The proposal is to add two fields: `FeedTypes` of type Open Mutli Enum String to all data resources and the `Field` metadata resource amd `FeedRules` of type Collection(ComplexType) to all data resources.

+## FeedTypes

 The initial list of potential values would be `IDX`, `VOW`, `BBO`, and `PDAP`.
 These values are labels and have no guarantee of matching industry-wide understandings of these terms.
 The only requirement is that they are meaningful to the Data Consumer and they are able to discern which data license agreement a given `FeedTypes` value is referencing, so they can correctly meet the restrictions of the data license agreement.

+## FeedRules

+The `FeedRules` Collection(ComplexType) will have 3 sub-fields: `FieldName` (String), `FeedType` (Oepn Enum String), and `Visible` (Boolean).
+The `FeedType` enum will have the same potential values as the `FeedTypes` enum.
+The purpose of this field will be to communicate overrides specific to a given record, usually based on the values of other fields.

 Example response for a data resource: